 - Content: We go to blogs because of the pictures, descriptions and experienced opinions.
 Reviews help, but reviews can’t be the ONLY content.
 If you read ‘pretty good coffee but cronuts were average’ 1,000 times, it doesn’t tell you any more than the first time.

-- Non-specificity: Most apps are not specific to coffee - even in Beanhunter, which is coffee-specific, you'll get reviewers saying 'my scrambled eggs were cold.
-Also I'm more of a tea drinker and the tea was just OK'.
-Reviews don't work for highly specific fields.
-A cafe that's pushing the envelope will occasionally serve a dud, and acknowledge it (and will say sorry, try this one, and also all this other free stuff).
-It's what happens when you are constantly experimenting.
-A coffee fan will appreciate this and happily give constructive feedback, whereas a regular customer may just ding a place.
+- Non-specificity: Most apps are not specific to coffee — even in Beanhunter, which is coffee-specific, you’ll get reviewers saying “my scrambled eggs were cold.
+Also I’m more of a tea drinker and the tea was just OK”.
+Reviews don’t work for highly specific fields.
+A cafe that’s pushing the envelope will occasionally serve a dud, and acknowledge it (and will say sorry, try this one, and also all this other free stuff).
+It’s what happens when you are constantly experimenting.
+A coffee fan will appreciate this and happily give constructive feedback.

-- Review systems can be gamed: Cafes with good marketing will feature highly, and a new amazing spot will go unnoticed.
-Also, cafes with a lot of foot traffic will always seem to rank higher.
+- Review systems can be gamed: In things like Google Maps, cafes with good marketing and foot traffic will feature highly, and a new amazing spot may go unnoticed.
 So you get a curious phenomenon where the downtown spot with an attractive and efficient barista that just does flat whites very well will rank as one of the best cafes in the city, whereas the roaster that supplies them and has a full-on tasting bar and incredible kitchen but which is in the suburbs will be further down.

 The solution?
 A content-driven approach, a dynamic guide for coffee lovers written and maintained by coffee lovers.

-One thing I didn't really think about was the business model.
-I figured I'll build it, they'll come, and I'll figure that out later.
-Ultimately, while this may have worked, it was a lot longer of a process than i thought.
+One thing I didn’t really think about was the business model.
+I figured I’ll build it, they’ll come, and I’ll figure that out later.
+Ultimately, while this may have worked, it was a lot longer a process than I had imagined.
 More on that in a separate piece.

 It’s all about getting to a working product as quickly as possible, then iterating… My first version didn’t even support commas.